jjalcaraz-upct/nb-iot-environment/README.md

 - experiments_NBLA_RL.py: runs the experiments using an NBLA agent for link-adaptation in a MA architecture.
 - experiments_MAMBRL.py: runs the experiments using the proposed MBRL agent for link-adaptation in a MA architecture.

-And one script plot_results.py, that plots the NPUSCH transmission delays over time averaged over several learning episodes.
-For example ```python plot_results.py 3 1``` plots the following figure showing the NPUSCH transmission delay obtained with model-free RL agents:
+And two scripts plot_results.py and plot_multi_results.p, that plot the NPUSCH transmission delays over time averaged over several learning episodes.
+For example ```python plot_results.py 1 1``` plots the following figure showing the NPUSCH transmission delay obtained with model-free RL agents:

 <img src="figures/1A_2000_10_B.png" align="center" width="60%"/>

-And ```python plot_results.py 1 1``` plots the following figure showing the delay obtained with the proposed MAMBRL controller:
+And ```python plot_multi_results.py 1 1``` plots the following figure showing the delay obtained with the proposed MAMBRL controller:

 <img src="figures/OL_2000_10_B.png" align="center" width="60%"/>